aumerov/aumerov_db_centralcoastcauldrons/README.md

+# Adapted and worked on by Arthur Umerov
+For CSC 365 - Databases, Spring 2024.

 # Central Coast Cauldrons

 Central Coast Cauldrons is a stubbed out API meant to serve as a starting point for learning how to build backend servies that integrate with a persistance layer.
 You will progressively build out your own forked version of the API and integrate with a progressively more sophisticated database backend.
 When you register your backend at the [Potion Exchange](https://potion-exchange.vercel.app/) simulated customers will shop at your store using your API.